Open-Argumentation/MonkeyPuzzle/README.md

 # Quick-Start#

-To get up and running very rapidly, especially if you're already familiar with argument analysis, you can use the [docs/quickstart.md](quick start documentation)
+To get up and running very rapidly, especially if you're already familiar with argument analysis, you can use the [quick start documentation](docs/quickstart.md)

 # Online Demonstration #